 About Us

-We are a group of Orthodox Christian families who have prayerfully launched a K-8 hybrid school to serve the Metro Atlanta community which started this Fall 2023.
+TOA Began with a group of Orthodox Christian families who have prayerfully launched a K-8 hybrid school to serve the Metro Atlanta community which started it’s first year of operations during the Fall of 2023.
+We are officially in our second year of Operations.

 Our Mission